CLIPin: A Non-contrastive Plug-in to CLIP for Multimodal Semantic Alignment: Experiments

 \subsection{Ablation study}

 To assess the contribution of each component in CLIPin, we perform ablation studies in Table~\ref{table4} using the COCO and Tongren as training datasets, evaluating linear probing classification performance on two downstream benchmarks: PASCAL VOC2007 and RFMiD.
-Starting from a baseline CLIP model, we add CLIPin's key modules: inter-modal alignment, intra-modal alignment, and pre-projector sharing sequentially, and analyze the impact of each.
+Starting from a baseline CLIP model, we incorporate the three key modules of CLIPin: inter-modal alignment, intra-modal alignment, and pre-projector sharing sequentially, and analyze the impact of each.

 The results reveal several noteworthy trends.
-First, incorporating inter-modal alignment alone provides marginal improvements and may even degrades the performance slightly, suggesting that isolated cross-modal alignment, especially when implemented via a momentum-based target encoder, may introduce instability in the early training stage.
-The lack of anchoring in the unimodal space makes it harder to form robust semantic correspondences across modalities.
+First, incorporating inter-modal alignment alone provides marginal improvements, and in some cases even slightly degrades the performance.
+This suggests that isolated cross-modal alignment, especially when implemented via a momentum-based target encoder, may introduce instability or convergence difficulties in the early training stage.
+The lack of anchoring in the unimodal space makes it harder for the model to form robust semantic correspondences across modalities.
 Introducing intra-modal alignment alleviates these issues, leading to clearer gains across tasks.
-Finally, adding the shared pre-projectors further boosts the performance, confirming that unifying parts of the architecture across learning paradigms does not interfere with, and may even synergize dual training objectives.
-This validates the effectiveness of CLIPin's plug-in design, showing that its benefits arise not only from isolated modules but also their joint interaction.
+Finally, adding the two shared pre-projectors further boosts the performance, confirming that unifying parts of the architecture across learning paradigms does not interfere with, and may even synergize dual training objectives.
+This validates the effectiveness of the plug-in design of CLIPin, demonstrating that its benefits not only rely on isolated modules but also emerge from their joint interaction.